Braundo/kubernetes-guide/docs/overview.md

 ![](../images/labels-selectors.svg)

-## Advanced Features

 <h3>Self-Healing and Scaling</h3>

-Kubernetes automatically replaces failed Pods and scales the application up or down based on traffic and load.
+If deployed as part of a Deployment or StatefulSet, Kubernetes will automatically replace failed Pods and scale your application up or down based on traffic, load, or other custom thresholds.
 This ensures high availability and efficient resource utilization.

 <h3>Rolling Updates and Rollbacks</h3>

-Kubernetes allows you to update your application without downtime by gradually replacing old Pods with new ones.
+By leveraging [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) (via [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/)) Kubernetes allows you to update your application without downtime by gradually replacing old Pods with new ones.
 If something goes wrong, Kubernetes can roll back to the previous version.

-## Conclusion
+## Summary

 Kubernetes is a powerful tool for managing containerized applications, offering automation, scalability, and reliability.
 By abstracting the underlying infrastructure, it simplifies application deployment and management across various environments.
 Whether you're running on-premises or in the cloud, Kubernetes provides a consistent and efficient platform for your applications.
+Before diving into some more details on these topics, let's first cover how you can quickly get your hands on a Kubernetes environment in the next section.